Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Feeling good again :).
 I managed to wake up early and it is not that late yet to be finishing my code.
 Also it was a very productive day.

+### Day 59: June 22, 2020 (Debugging)

+**Today's Progress**: I finish making the tests and debugging my code.
+It work with the simple tests I have, but it failed the 1st submission.
+I haven't tested it enough so tomorrow I know what to do.

+**Thoughts:** A very productive day and positive day.
+Even though I hate waking up early I did it and I did many pending tasks I had.
+One in particular is very, very important for my future.
+I hope all goes as planned.